-Accreditation provides a means for a public health department to identify performance improvement opportunities, enhance management, develop leadership, and strengthen relationships with members of the community.
-Engaging in the accreditation process will challenge the health department to think about its roles and responsibilities and how it fulfills them.
+The standards and measures provide a means for a public health department to identify performance improvement opportunities, enhance management, develop leadership, and strengthen relationships with members of the community.
+Engaging in the process will challenge the health department to think about its roles and responsibilities and how it fulfills them.
 It will encourage and stimulate quality and performance improvement in the health department.
+There are two options for moving through the process are either Initial Accreditation or Pathways Recognition.